 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Communications Professors frequently use skills like speaking, reading comprehension, and active listening to perform their job effectively.
+Communications Professors frequently use skills like reading comprehension, active listening, and speaking to perform their job effectively.
 The list below shows several critical skills for Communications Professors, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.